chapkovski/NovalandCorruptionGuide/docs/source/CodeStructureMain.rst

         ENDOWMENT = cu(1000) # not used in this study

 Random assignment to treatments and order of vignettes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The logic that the main app follows is a bit more complex than the other apps.
 Most importantly, the main app consists of numerous rounds.
 The issue here is that in oTree, the variables stored in the :code:`Player` object are reset at the beginning of each round.

 This means that if we want to define how the app behaves across the entirety of this app, we need to store them in the :code:`Participant` object.
-This is done in the :code:`creating_session` function, which is called once for each participant when they first enter the app (after completing the intro questionnaire).
+This is done in the :code:`creating_session` function, a part of which is called once for each participant when they first enter the app (after completing the intro questionnaire).
 In this function, we create a random order of vignettes, outcomes of the vignettes, and smokescreens for each participant.
 This is done by creating a list for each possible orders of those, and then randomly assigning one entry from that list to each participant.

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 .. dropdown:: Randomization in the main app